IT Working Plan

 The intention is to keep this working plan as a continued engagement of prioritization, planning, and project tracking.
 The working plan is always underway and in progress - it will add/drop initiatives throughout the years.

 Phase 1.
 Identification of IT projects

 The IT Project list is created through input from; the USNH Long Range Technology Plan, Enterprise System technical roadmaps, the KSC Infrastructure Master Plan, industry trends and opportunities, the College Strategic Framework and campus identification.
-The universal Campus Strategic Initiative Proposal template is used to submit strategic proposals.
-This template captures the criteria used by the College for evaluation and prioritization purposes.

 Phase 2.
 Prioritization of project list